dbanck/ansible-local/docs/roles_applications.md

 Simple FTP client.

 ## firefox
-Basic installation of firefox.
+Basic installation of Firefox.

 ## flux (macOS Only)
-Removes blue light from screen for working late nights.
+Removes blue light from the screen for working late nights.

 ## google-chrome-beta
-Beta version of Google Chrome.
+The beta version of Google Chrome.

 ## google-chrome-canary
 Bleeding edge version of Google Chrome for testing things.